 Research and complex analysis for our health

 Our food not only determines our health directly through its nutrient composition but also serves as an important source of useful microorganisms which in turn affect our own individual microbial community (the microbiome).
 The microbiomas of our foods are, however, largely unknown.
-With the aid of microbiological and molecular biology and microscopic analyzes, we will look for the search for the diversity of microbial communities in biologically and conventionally grown, healthy and disease-prone apples.
-Together with the students, we will try to find out which and how many of the microorganisms in the apple can be considered useful or potentially pathogenic for humans.
+With the aid of microbiological and molecular biology and microscopic analyzes, we looked for the search for the diversity of microbial communities in biologically and conventionally grown, healthy and disease-prone apples.
+Together with the students, we tried to find out which and how many of the microorganisms in the apple can be considered useful or potentially pathogenic for humans.
 Microbiological research also enables the search for so-called biocontrol organisms, which can counteract significant apple diseases and thus contribute to sustainable agriculture.